Molly Malone: History

 The song tells the fictional tale of a fishwife who plied her trade on the streets of Dublin and died young, of a fever.
 In the late 20th century, a legend grew up that a historical Molly lived in the 17th century.
 She is typically represented as a hawker by day and a part-time prostitute by night.
 In contrast, she has also been portrayed as one of the few chaste female street hawkers of her day.

 There is no evidence that the song is based on a real woman in the 17th century or any other time.
 The name "Molly" originated as a familiar version of the names Mary and Margaret.
 Many such "Molly" Malones were born in Dublin over the centuries, but no evidence connects any of them to the events in the song.
 Nevertheless, the Dublin Millennium Commission in 1988 endorsed claims made for a Mary Malone who died on 13 June 1699, and proclaimed 13 June to be "Molly Malone Day".

 The song is not recorded earlier than 1876, when it was published in Boston, Massachusetts.
 Its placement in the section of the book titled "Songs from English and German Universities" suggests an Irish origin.
 It was also published by Francis Brothers and Day in London in 1884 as a work written and composed by James Yorkston, of Edinburgh, with music arranged by Edmund Forman.
 The London edition states that it was reprinted with permission from Kohler and Son of Edinburgh, implying that the first edition was in Scotland, but no copies of it have been found.

 According to Siobhán Marie Kilfeather, the song is from the music hall style of the period, and one cannot wholly dismiss the possibility that it is "based on an older folk song", but "neither melody nor words bear any relationship to the Irish tradition of street ballads".
 She calls the story of the historical Molly "nonsense".
-The song is in a familiar tragicomic mode that was then popular and was probably influenced by earlier songs with a similar theme, such as Percy Montross's "Oh My Darling, Clementine", which was written in about 1880.
+The song is in a familiar tragicomic mode that was then popular and was probably influenced by earlier songs with a similar theme.

 A variant, "Cockles and Mussels", with different lyrics, appeared in Students' Songs: Comprising the Newest and Most Popular College Songs As Now Sung at Harvard, Yale, Columbia, ...
 Union, Etc in 1884.